cjn4825/Dev-Dotfiles/README.md

 * Version Control: Git integration directly inside Neovim with Lazygit for easy remote syncing (problably get rid of later since i use git in another tmux pane most times)

 # Example of Environment

+Disclaimer: Your neovim most likely won't look like this due to the desktop terminal emulater being used.
+The default terminal in fedora with a gruvbox theme being used will look close but mine is customized.
+In the process of somehow including this within the Dev-Container project...don't know if that's possible or not.

 ![example picture](nvim/Neovim_example.png)